funkybob/django-nap/docs/serialiser.rst

         - otherwise, it calls the fields inflate method, passing name, data, obj, and kwargs Once this is complete, it calls the `restore_object` method on itself, passing the data dict, instance, and kwargs.

+def restore_object(objdata, \*\*kwargs):

+    Construct an object from the inflated data.

+    By default, if Serialiser.obj_class has been provided, it will construct a new instance, passing objdata as keyword arguments.
+Otherwise, it will raise a NotImplementedError.